June 17, 2020

 We’ll talk about each framework’s pros and cons, its technical specifications, and more.
 Let’s get to it!

-Though before we start, if you ever need a host that can take your PHP applications to the next level, we may have just the thing! 😉
+Before we start, if you need a host that can take your PHP applications to the next level, we have just the thing!

 In the world of software development, the term ‘frameworks’ refers to libraries of files that include several basic functions.
 The goal of a framework is to provide you with a foundation you can use to develop projects more efficiently.
 To do that, it will include a lot of the functions you’d need to code from the ground up if you wanted to start from scratch.